Paracelsus: Philosophy

 As a physician of the early 16th century, Paracelsus held a natural affinity with the Hermetic, Neoplatonic, and Pythagorean philosophies central to the Renaissance, a world-view exemplified by Marsilio Ficino and Pico della Mirandola.
 Astrology was a very important part of Paracelsus's medicine and he was a practising astrologer, as were many of the university-trained physicians working at that time in Europe.
 Paracelsus devoted several sections in his writings to the construction of astrological talismans for curing disease.

 Paracelsus's approach to science was heavily influenced by his religious beliefs.
 He believed that science and religion were inseparable, and scientific discoveries were direct messages from God.
 Thus, he believed it was mankind's divine duty to uncover and understand all of His message.
 Paracelsus also believed that the virtues that make up natural objects are not natural, but supernatural, and existed in God before the creation of the universe.
 Because of this, when the Earth and the Heavens eventually dissipate, the virtues of all natural objects will continue to exist and simply return to God.
 His philosophy about the true nature of the virtues is reminiscent of Aristotle's idea of the natural place of elements.
 To Paracelsus, the purpose of science is not only to learn more about the world around us, but also to search for divine signs and potentially understand the nature of God.
-If a person who did not believe in God became a physician, he would not have standing in God's eyes and would not succeed in their work because he did not practice in his name.
+If a person who did not believe in God became a physician, they would not have standing in God's eyes and would not succeed in their work because they did not practice in his name.
 Becoming an effective physician requires faith in God.
 Paracelsus saw medicine as more than just a perfunctory practice.
 To him, medicine was a divine mission, and good character combined with devotion to God was more important than personal skill.
 He encouraged physicians to practice self-improvement and humility along with studying philosophy to gain new experiences.

 Chemistry and alchemy

 Chemistry in medicine

 Paracelsus was one of the first medical professors to recognize that physicians required a solid academic knowledge in the natural sciences, especially chemistry.
-Paracelsus pioneered the use of chemicals and minerals in medicine.
+He pioneered the use of chemicals and minerals in medicine, invented chemical therapy, chemical urinalysis, and suggested a biochemical theory of digestion.
+Paracelsus used chemistry and chemical analogies in his teachings to medical students and to the medical establishment, many of whom found them objectionable.

 Zinc

 He was probably the first to give the element zinc (zincum) its modern name, in about 1526, likely based on the sharp pointed appearance of its crystals after smelting (zinke translating to "pointed" in German).
-Paracelsus invented chemical therapy, chemical urinalysis, and suggested a biochemical theory of digestion.
-Paracelsus used chemistry and chemical analogies in his teachings to medical students and to the medical establishment, many of whom found them objectionable.